gopro/labs/docs/control/extensions/README.md

 - **MTRX=a,b,c,d,e,f,g,h,i** This is the RGB to YUV matrix, new ways to mess up your video. e.g. For an B/W effect in camera try oMMTRX=50,175,25,0,0,0,0,0,0<br>
 ![MTRX.jpg](MTRX.jpg)<br>
 - **GCMP=1** (Mini only for now) Disables gyro compensated exposure.
 This is users not concerned about Hypersmooth stabilization, and would prefer the auto exposure to use a longer shutter, rather than more sensor gain.
 Longer shutters are worse for stabilization, so the HERO11 is smart, as will shorted the shutter if it detects the camera's movement.
 GCMP=1 disables this feature.
+- **64BT=32000** <span style="color:steelblue">**ENHANCED**</span> HERO11 cameras default to 12GB chapters when using 64GB card (or larger media), but you can use the 64BT command to specify even larger chapters like 32GB or even 64GB.
+There has been very limited testing, so experiment first before committing to super large chapters.

 Note: the scripting has had a significant update in the March '23 firmware.
 See section [Assignments, Variables and Math](../actions)